Last updated: 8.DEC.2023

 See also: Can an STI go Undetected?

-Causes of Oral Gonorrhea
+What Causes Oral Gonorrhea?

-One of the best ways to reduce your risk of contracting gonorrhea of the throat is by using a dental dam or condom each time you have oral sex.
+Oral gonorrhea is typically contracted through performing oral sex on someone who has the infection.
+One of the most reliable ways to reduce your risk of contracting gonorrhea of the throat is by using a dental dam or condom each time you have oral sex.

-Symptoms of Oral Gonorrhea
+What are the Symptoms of Oral Gonorrhea?

 - Swollen lymph nodes